solidarychain/solidarychain-development-monorepo/packages/server-graphql/README.md

 ![import workspace](assets/images/100.png)

-to play with all the query and mutations install [insomnia client](https://insomnia.rest/) and import workspace `insomnia-workspace/Insomnia.json`
+to play with all the query and mutations install [insomnia client](https://insomnia.rest/) and import workspace `insomnia-workspace/Insomnia.json`, this has all the queries, mutations and subscriptions in the graphql api ready to use

 ![insomnia](assets/images/110.png)